What is the difference between Cognitive Hypnotherapy, Medical Hypnotherapy and Clinical Hypnosis?

-The most significant recent development in medical hypnosis is the understanding that the power of hypnosis actually resides in the patient and not in the doctor.
+The most significant recent development in medical hypnosis is the understanding that the power of hypnosis actually lives in the patient and not in the doctor.
 This simple statement has profound implications because it implies existence of useful potential within each patient.

 The goal of modern medical hypnosis is to help patients use this unconscious potential - a revolutionary shift from the direction-focused, authoritarian therapeutic techniques of the past.

 Historically, medical hypnosis was identified with surgical anaesthesia and with removal of symptoms.
-From this interpretation - one in which hypnosis commands away the symptom - the definition has evolved to a subtler form that more effectively brings basic, long-lasting change.
+From this interpretation - one in which hypnosis commands away the symptom - the definition has developed to a subtler form that more effectively brings basic, long-lasting change.

 Dr Milton Erickson--physician, psychotherapist, teacher, and arguably the consummate medical hypnotherapist of the 20th century believed that the effective hypnotherapist only activates and further develops what is already within the patient instead of trying to impose from the outside an element that might be unacceptable for that individual's personality.

 Medical hypnosis can be used for effective pain management, preparation for surgery, childbirth training as well as helping people in the healing process during aggressive cancer treatments such as chemotherapy.
 It also can be effectively used in the treatment of dermatological disorders, psychosomatic conditions, autoimmune diseases, neurological and ophthalmological conditions, sleep disorders, burns and emergencies, sexual dysfunctions and other medical conditions such as Irritable Bowel Syndrome, Asthma, Tinnitus and Chronic Urinary Retention.

 Clinical Hypnotherapy is a process whereby a client is introduced to the state of trance by means of an Induction followed by suggestions and other therapeutic methods.
-This technique enables changes in perception thereby giving the client the capacity to control many physiologic functions that are usually involuntary.
+This technique enables changes in perception, giving the client the capacity to control many physiologic functions that are usually involuntary.

 The induction uses methods such as guided relaxation, intense concentration, and focused attention to achieve the heightened state of awareness called trance.

-When using hypnosis, one person (the subject) is guided by another (the hypnotist) to respond to suggestions for changes in subjective experience, alterations in perception, sensation, emotion, thought or behaviour.
+When using hypnosis, the subject is guided by the hypnotist to respond to suggestions for changes in subjective experience, alterations in perception, sensation, emotion, thought or behaviour.

 Clients can also learn self-hypnosis, which is the act of administering hypnotic procedures on one's own.